Thinking of Moving to Miami?

 Discover what living in the magic city is like.

 If you're thinking about relocating or moving to Miami and currently researching various cities around the state, you've landed in the right place.
 This page has been assembled to help you gain a top-level overview of the Miami area, what this multi-cultural city offers its residents in terms of lifestyle, amenities, employment and real estate.
-We also encourage you to reach out to Geoff Fahey, our Miami relocation expert as he is glad to answer any questions you may have about the area, including the Miami real estate market, housing costs and annual living expenses.About Miami, FL
+We also encourage you to reach out to Sandra Alonso, our Miami relocation expert as she is glad to answer any questions you may have about the area, including the Miami real estate market, housing costs and annual living expenses.About Miami, FL

 Top Reasons to Relocate to Miami